Mpowa-IO/Documents/Whitepaper.md

 Regenerative Agriculture

-Food for Africa program
+Food for Africa program.
+Research!

 Infrastructure + token-supermarkets

-Job Generation Heroes missions defined: … Financial rewards for people in rural areas, such as cleaning, tree planting and doing research and for creating jobs by observation - to be validated by the DAO.
+Job Generation Heroes missions defined: Financial rewards for people in rural areas, such as cleaning, tree planting and doing research and for creating jobs by observation - to be validated by the DAO.

+Elaborate! <-